MANTRAYA ANALYSIS#18: 18 OCTOBER 2017

 (Dr. Shanthie Mariet D’Souza, currently Visiting Research Associate at Murdoch University, Perth (Australia), is founder and president of Mantraya and has carried out field studies in Afghanistan since 2007.
 She can be reached at firstname.lastname@example.org All Mantraya publications are peer reviewed.)

 To download a PDF version of this Analysis, Click here.
-TAPI Pipeline: A CBM in South Asia
+TAPI Pipeline: A Confidence Building Measure in South Asia

 To read previous Mantraya Analyses CLICK HERE